 The Company maintains a 2013 Employee Stock Purchase Plan (ESPP), which provides for the issuance of shares of common stock pursuant to purchase rights granted to the Company's employees or to employees of any of its designated affiliates.
-The Company has reserved a total of 3.5 million shares of common stock to be purchased under the ESPP, of which 2.6 million shares remained available for purchase as of March 31, 2020.
+The Company has reserved a total of 3.5 million shares of common stock to be purchased under the ESPP, of which 2.4 million shares remained available for purchase as of September 30, 2020.
 The number of shares of common stock reserved for issuance automatically increases on January 1 of each calendar year, by the lesser of (a) 1% of the total number of shares of common stock outstanding on December 31 of the preceding calendar year, (b) 422,535 shares, or (c) a number determined by the Company's board of directors that is less than (a) and (b).
 On January 1, 2020, the common stock reserved for issuance under the ESPP was automatically increased by an additional 422,535 shares.

 The ESPP provides for an automatic reset feature to start participants on a new twenty-four month participation period in the event that the common stock market value on a purchase date is less than the common stock value on the first day of the twenty-four month offering period.
 Eligible employees may authorize an amount up to 15% of their salary to purchase common stock at the lower of a 15% discount to the beginning price of their offering period or a 15% discount to the ending price of each six-month purchase interval.
-The Company issued approximately 177,000 and 113,000 shares of common stock pursuant to the ESPP during the three months ended March 31, 2020 and 2019, respectively.
+The Company issued approximately 160,000 and 96,000 shares of common stock pursuant to the ESPP during the three months ended September 30, 2020 and 2019, respectively.
+The Company issued approximately 337,000 and 209,000 shares of common stock pursuant to the ESPP during the nine months ended September 30, 2020 and 2019, respectively.
 Compensation expense for shares purchased under the ESPP related to the purchase discount and the "look-back" option and were determined using a Black-Scholes option pricing model.